MicrosoftDocs/azure-docs/articles/azure-signalr/security-baseline.md

 **Responsibility**: Unset.
 Please provide a value in the work item.

-## Identity and access control
+## Identity and Access Control

-*For more information, see the [Azure Security Benchmark: Identity and access control](../security/benchmarks/security-control-identity-access-control.md).*
+*For more information, see the [Azure Security Benchmark: Identity and Access Control](../security/benchmarks/security-control-identity-access-control.md).*

 ### 3.1: Maintain an inventory of administrative accounts